It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Pros and Cons of It Works Greens

 Some online commentary on this product rightly criticizes the old ingredient list but is now out of date and no longer valid.
-All new Greens Blend you buy should be soy free.
+All new Greens Blend being sold should be soy free.

 Ingredients with the Most Benefits